duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-team-conept-5

-**Q:** Why is it recommended to keep the Scrum Team size between 4 and 10 members, and what risks emerge when the team is too large?
+**Q:** {Interrogate} Why is it recommended to keep the Scrum Team size between 4 and 10 members, and what risks emerge when the team is too large?

 - Vietnamese outline:
   - Question: